-To obtain a consistent and unbiased estimate of the effect of frailty on earnings we use a dynamic GMM panel estimator.
-This class of estimators was introduced by Holtz-Eakin et al. (1988) and Arellano and Bond (1991), and further developed by Blundell and Bond (1998) and others.
+and others.
 We employ the System GMM estimator, which jointly estimates equations (1) and equation (1) in first differences using lagged first differences as 'internal' instruments for levels and lagged levels as 'internal' instruments for first differences.
 A detailed description of the dynamic panel estimation procedure can be found in Section 2 of the Online Appendix.

 In the following tables, we report p-values from two sets of test statistics.
-First, we test for first and second-order serial correlation in the residuals of the difference equation.
+First, we test for first- and second-order serial correlation in the residuals of the difference equation.
 In dynamic panel estimation, we expect first-order but not second-order serial correlation.
-Tables (1) and (2) show that in all specifications the null hypothesis of no second-order serial correlation cannot be rejected.
+Tables 1 and 2 show that in all specifications the null hypothesis of no second-order serial correlation cannot be rejected.
 Second, we report instrument validity tests, including the Hansen J-statistic, which follows a χ^2 distribution under the null hypothesis of no correlation between the error terms and the instruments.
-We also report the Difference Hansen-Sargan test statistic to check if our lagged first-difference instruments are uncorrelated with the fixed effects.
+We also report the difference Hansen-Sargan test statistic to check if our lagged first-difference instruments are uncorrelated with the fixed effects.
 With a few exceptions in Panel C of Table 2 (the effect on hourly wage), we cannot reject the null hypotheses of no second-order correlation and instrument validity at conventional significance levels.

-The Hansen-Sargan and Difference Hansen-Sargan tests assess instrument validity but not their power.
+The Hansen-Sargan and difference Hansen-Sargan tests assess instrument validity but not their power.
 To assess power, we follow Wintoki et al. (2012) and examine F-statistics from OLS regressions of the endogenous variables on their appropriate instrument sets.
-Results reported in Online Appendix Tables 16 and 17 show that lagged differences of frailty, employment and log earnings are strong instruments for current levels, while lagged levels of employment are sufficient for current differences.
-However, lagged levels of frailty and log earnings are weak instruments for differences, likely due to their high persistence.
-This is why we use the system GMM estimator instead of relying solely on the difference equation.
+Results reported

+TABLE 2 Effect of frailty on earnings, hours and wages of workers